gchq/sleeper/docs/development/test-strategy.md

 If you configure your IDE to run all unit tests at once, they should finish in less than a minute.
 The unit of a test should be a particular behaviour or scenario, rather than e.g. a specific method.

-A system test is a test that works with a deployed instance of Sleeper.
+A system test is a test that works with an instance of Sleeper deployed on AWS.
 These are JUnit tests found in the module `system-test/system-test-suite`.
 They use the class `SleeperSystemTest` as the entry point to work with an instance of Sleeper.
 This is the acceptance test suite we use to define releasability of the system.
 This is documented in the [system tests guide](system-tests.md#acceptance-tests).